x-m-el/ember-data-table/README.md

   </RawDataTable>
   ```

-- `@customFields` :: List of attributes for which the fields will
+- `@customFields` :: List or space-separated string of attributes for which the fields will
   receive a custom rendering.
 This will render the individual cell
   values based on the `:data-cell` custom block.
 You may use the
   attribute name to verify which attribute the custom block is rendering